Michael-Kneale/Michael-Kneale/README.md

 ☕ I'm most confident with Java, but have experience programming in Python, JavaScript/HTML/CSS, and C

-📚 I recently started studying with LetsDefend and LeetCode, as well as towards a Security+ certification, in order to refresh and improve my cyber security and coding skills
+📚 I recently started studying with LeetCode, as well as towards a Security+ certification, in order to refresh and improve my cyber security and coding skills